 How does combat work?

-The Outer Worlds will also have a VATS-style "time dilation" mechanic that lets you slow time, and when you use it you’ll be able to see more information about an enemy, such as their remaining health.
+The Outer Worlds will also have a VATS-style "tactical time dilation" mechanic that lets you slow time, and when you use it you’ll be able to see more information about an enemy, such as their remaining health.
 It’ll let you target individual body parts—although unlike VATS, you’ll always be aiming manually.
+Targeting individual body parts will trigger different effects on enemies.
+A headshot might trigger blindness and leg shots might slow them down.

 Lastly, you’ll have companions to help you out in combat.
-They’ll each have different abilities, and you can issue them with basic instructions during firefights.
+They’ll each have different abilities, and you can issue them with basic instructions during firefights (think Mass Effect).

 Your companions have unique missions—and can abandon you